adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    X_t = np.load('Raw_fcst_case3.npy') #load raw forecast
    Y_t = 0.15  #made-up observation

 For these particular data, both the MH and raw forecast data have :math:`p=1`.
 Because :math:`p_{x_t}=1` for this example, we have the choice of trusting the raw forecast or reverting to the TAOH distribution.
-To show how these choices differ, we'll first set
+To show how these choices differ, we'll first set:

 .. code-block:: python

    trust_raw_fcst = True

-The calibrated forecast parameters and values are
+The calibrated forecast parameters and values are:

 .. code-block:: python